iftheshoefritz/solargraph-rails/README.md

 `api_map = Solargraph::ApiMap.load(Rails.root.to_s)`

-in the console of the Rails project where solargraph_rails is installed.
+in the console of the Rails project where solargraph-rails is installed.
 This may require restarting the rails console each time, and possibly killing Spring.

 Once you have an instance of `Solargraph::ApiMap`, you can interrogate it with Solargraph code like: